How to pay the ATO by credit card and earn rewards points

 • The American Express Platinum Edge does not specifically list payments to government bodies as eligible or ineligible for earning points.

-0.5 points per $1 spentThese ANZ cards specifically list this earn rate for government payments.
+ANZ0.5 points per $1 spentThese ANZ cards specifically list this earn rate for tax payments only and no other types of government spending.

 These earn rates are specifically listed for government payments, which includes those made to the ATO.